MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplay_physicaldevicename.md

 Gets the physical device name.

 ## -property-value
-Read-only string that describes the physical device name as per UnifiedPOS specification.
+The physical device name given by the UnifiedPOS specification.

 ## -remarks